Angina vs. Heart Attack: 5 Similarities and Differences

 Heart Attack

-A heart attack, medically known as a myocardial infarction, occurs when the heart experiences severe blockage to blood flow and the heart doesn’t get enough oxygen, damaging the heart muscle, eventually leading to muscle death.
+A heart attack, medically known as a myocardial infarction, occurs when the heart experiences severe blockage to blood flow and the heart doesn’t get enough oxygen, damaging the heart muscle, and eventually leading to muscle death.
 With prolonged oxygen deprivation without medical intervention, heart attacks are fatal.

 Coronary Heart Disease